KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 While feature engineering aids our model's performance we restrict ourself to simple, non-distructive transformations.
 This allows for a fair comparsion between the algorithms and improves the transferability of our results.
 Ultimately, all features are derived from quote and price data, used inherently in the classical algorithms, as shown in the next section.
 The only exception is feature set 3 (see [[🧃Feature Sets]]), that adds additional option characteristics and date features.

 ## Feature set definition
+To establish a common ground, we derive three sets of features from raw data.
 The featue sets are are to a large extend inspired by the decision rules used in ...
-To establish a common ground, we derive three sets of features from raw data....

 <mark style="background: #ABF7F7A6;">TODO: Add to each feature, where it has been used.
 TODO: Point out some interesting features here in the text.